Top 7 Trading Mistakes Forex Traders Make

 Also, you should test the broker by creating a demo account.
 If the demo account works well without crashing or delays in trade execution, you should open a real live account with a few hundred dollars.
 Trade the real account for at least four weeks before putting a large sum in the account.

-Mistake 7.
-Not Diversifying the Trades
+Forex Trading Mistake #7 – Not Diversifying the Trades

 Diversification is as much important in stock trading as Forex trading.
 You should diversify the trades by selecting pairs that are not correlated.